Greece–United States relations: Postwar

 In 1953, the first defense cooperation agreement between Greece and the United States was signed, providing for the establishment and operation of American military installations on Greek territory.
 The current "mutual defense cooperation agreement" provides a continued U.S. military support to Greece and the operation by the U.S. of a major military facility at Souda Bay, Crete.

 Relations between the two countries were later strained by the Cyprus dispute and after the end of the Greek junta, which particularly the Greek left considered to be backed by the U.S. In 1974, Greece temporarily left the military branch of NATO to protest the Turkish invasion of Cyprus.
-In 1980, it rejoined the military branch and stayed a close US-ally during the Cold War and until now.
+In 1980, it rejoined the military branch and remained a close (albeit not as close as pre-1974) US-ally during the remainder of the Cold War.

 Truman statue in Athens

 A 12-foot bronze statue of Harry S. Truman was erected in Athens in 1963, with the help from Greek-Americans.
 It is one of only eight statues of American presidents outside the United States.
 The statue has been a focal point of anti-Americanism in Greece.
 It has been toppled over several times, painted and vandalized.
 In March 1986, it was destroyed by a dynamite bombing by a group considering it as being a symbol of American imperialism.
 The statue was restored within a year by the government although it had originally been refused by the Athens City Council.
 More recently in April 2018, a group of students tried to topple the statue during a communist anti-American protest but were stopped by riot police.